RedDuck-Software/midas-contracts/docgen/index.md

 function fulfillRedemptionRequest(uint256 requestId, uint256 amountUsdOut) external
 ```

-fulfills redemption request by a given `requestId`.
+second step of the depositing proccess.
+After deposit request was validated off-chain,
+admin calculates how much of USD should be transferred to the user.
-can be called only from permissioned actor
+can be called only from permissioned actor.

 _deletes request by a given `requestId` from storage,
 transfers `amountUsdOut` to user.
 USD token balance of the vault